kvokka/getting-started/README.md

 ### Environment Variables

-TL;DR:For small projects use conventional local `.env` file, for shared between different projects projects use `~./.devcontainer/.env.devcontainer`
+TL;DR: For use local `.env` file for project related variables, for shared between different projects AND for MCP's use `~./.devcontainer/.env.devcontainer`.

 #### Loading order